EMERGENCY:

 93%

-of people are experiencing crisis-level food insecurity
+of people have recently experienced crisis-level food insecurity

 Palestinians in Gaza have been killed